PEP 798 – Unpacking in Comprehensions

 it, but note that the non-comprehension version is slightly less efficient due

-to making new lists/sets/dictionaries before each extend
+to making new lists/sets/dictionaries before each extend or update,

 which is unnecessary in the version that uses comprehensions.